great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

                     Metric Provider parent class expects the value of this variable to contain all the additional arguments required to compute the Metric.

+                    ``value_keys`` work for Metrics like ``success_keys`` do for Expectations, but they are used to determine the value of the metric (hence the name!).
+If your metric needs additional user-supplied parameters, you add them to the value_keys.

+                    For a map Metric producing a yes/no question answer, you use ``condition_value_keys`` (because it's the condition part of the metric).

-                    * Add named arguments to the methods that compute the Metric for eacj backend in your Metric Provider class:
+                    * Add named arguments to the methods that compute the Metric for each backend in your Metric Provider class:

                     .. code-block:: python